Originate/guide/cucumber.md

 # Originate Guides - Cucumber

-Feature specifications written using Cucumber fulfills many roles in modern agile development teams:
+Feature specifications written using Cucumber fulfill many roles in modern agile development teams:

 * It is _living documentation_ of the product
   that never becomes outdated because it is updated together with code changes.